OracleMatrix/news_app_2/README.md

 - **Category Filter**: Use the horizontal scroll list to filter articles by categories.
 - **Open File**: Tap on an image to view it or play a video.

+### Show your support
+Leave a ⭐ if you like this project

 ## How to Contribute

 Feel free to fork this project and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.